freeCodeCamp/i18n-curriculum/curriculum/challenges/german/21-a2-english-for-developers/learn-how-to-ask-and-share-about-educational-and-professional-background/657b2fc9c0f96bdfddfce4d9.md

 # --description--

 In this exercise, you will explore the phrase `pique one's interest`.
 This phrase means to stimulate or arouse someone's curiosity or interest in something.
-Es wird oft verwendet, wenn etwas deine Aufmerksamkeit erregt und du mehr darüber lernen möchtest.
-Neben dieser Phrase, wirst du die Lehrzeichen mit vertrauten Wörtern ausfüllen, die du bereits gelernt hast.
+It's often used when something catches your attention and makes you want to learn more about it.
+Alongside this phrase, you will fill in the blanks with familiar words that you've already learned.

 # --fillInTheBlank--